WallStreetMojo

 Example #3

-Let us take another example where the company whose accounts payable for the quarter April to June are $100,000, and for the quarter July to September are $500,000 and the cost of goods sold for the quarter April to June is $450,000, and for the quarter July to September is $500,000, then for calculation of days payable outstanding the following steps are to be taken.
+Let us take another example where the company whose accounts payable for the quarter April to June are $100,000, and for the quarter July to September are $500,000 and the cost of goods sold for the quarter April to June is $450,000, and for the quarter July to September is $500,000.
+Then, the following steps are to be taken to calculate days payable outstanding.

 Solution: